Stability of Ricci de Turck flow on Singular Spaces: H older spaces on conical manifolds

 The $\A$-th H\"older norm of $\w$ is defined using a partition of unity $\{\phi_j\}_{j\in J}$ subordinate to a cover of local trivializations of $S$, with a local orthonormal frame $\{s_{jk}\}$ over $\supp (\phi_j)$ for each $j\in J$.
 We put

 \end{defn}

 Norms corresponding to different choices of $(\{\phi_j\}, \{s_{jk}\})$ are equivalent and we may drop the upper index $(\phi, s)$ from notation.
-The supremum norm $\|\w\|_\infty$ is defined similarly.
-All the constructions naturally extend to sections in the sub-bundles $S_0$ and $S_1$, where the H\"older spaces for $S_1$ reduce to the usual spaces in Definition \ref{hoelder-A}.

 We now turn to weighted and higher order H\"older spaces.
 We extend the boundary defining function $x:\cC(F) \to (0,1)$ smoothly to a non-vanishing function on $M$.
 The weighted H\"older spaces of higher order are now defined as follows.

 \begin{defn} \begin{enumerate} \item The weighted H\"older space for $\gamma \in \R$ is

 \item The hybrid weighted H\"older space for $\gamma \in \R$ is